Private Use Van Insurance

 How to compare private van insurance

-There are three sections to fill in when comparing private van insurance:
+There are three sections to fill in when comparing non commercial van insurance:

 Section 1 - Van Details – You’ll need to answer questions about your van.
 These include how much it’s worth, any modifications, where it’s kept overnight, what you’ll use it for (SDP only or SDP + commuting), and what your annual mileage is.